 3. Holiday Fun at Leeds Castle

 Leeds Castle is home to family-friendly history, making it just the place to take the kids on an easy educational day out.
 The castle has been a Norman stronghold, the home of six medieval queens, a palace belonging to King Henry VIII, a Jacobean house, a Georgian mansion and a 20th-century retreat, so there is plenty to explore!
 During the Easter break get lost in the history of the castle whilst enjoying activities including an Easter trail and daily falconry demonstrations.
+Stay at our Maidstone Central hotel.

 4. Hill Top Escape

 The Stories of Peter Rabbit are close to many a child’s heart (no matter their age) and an Easter visit to Hill Top is the perfect way to spend a magical time away from the daily grind.
-The Lake District is beautiful year round, but a visit to Beatrix Potter’s home in spring is a great way to leave you feeling full of the joy or life.
+The Lake District is beautiful year round, but a visit to Beatrix Potter’s home in spring is a great way to leave you feeling full of the joy of life.
 Wander through the country garden and look for Jemima Puddle Duck’s egg before peeking in to the intimate life of a brilliant author.
 Children will love hearing about Peter Rabbit and imagining him in the home, while a visit to the Potter shop will help with any last-minute Easter shopping.
 Stay in the Lake District to enjoy beautiful Easter walks and refreshing outdoor activities for all the family.